Detecting stochastic gravitational waves with binary resonance: Summary and outlook

 In this paper we have developed a powerful new formalism for calculating the statistical evolution of binary systems coupled to the SGWB, deriving a secular FPE which captures the full probability distribution of all six orbital elements on timescales much longer than the binary period.
 The KM coefficients describing this FPE, given in Eqs.~\eqref{eq:ecc-drift} and~\eqref{eq:ecc-diffusion}, and illustrated in Figs.~\ref{fig:km1-ecc}, \ref{fig:km2-ecc}, \ref{fig:km2-n}, and~\ref{fig:km1-n}, encapsulate the rich dynamical structure that arises from the interactions between tensorial GW perturbations and elliptical orbits.

 The full FPE is a six-dimensional nonlinear PDE, and it is therefore challenging to find exact solutions.
 Nonetheless, we have extracted some qualitative features of the late-time behaviour in Sec.~\ref{sec:circular} by fixing the eccentricity to zero.
 This analysis illustrates one of the key advantages of our formalism over previous approaches: its ability to capture the full shape of the DF.
-We find that the SGWB, on average, acts to increase the energy of the binary, and for sufficiently wide binaries can counteract the decay of the orbit through GW emission (though, somewhat counter-intuitively, stochastic fluctuations actually shorten the coalescence time for binaries whose orbits do decay).
+We find that, while the stochastic drift effect due to the SGWB tends to increase the energy of the binary and counteract its orbital decay through GW emission, diffusion tends to have the opposite effect, so that the net influence of SGWB resonance is to drive the binary towards merger.
 At the same time, the SGWB perturbations act to erase any memory of the binary's initial configuration in space, driving the orbit towards an isotropic distribution in the inclination $I$, and uniform distributions in the other angular variables.
 We also find, however, that there is a strong drive towards larger eccentricities in the $e\to0$ limit, so these results with $e=0$ must be taken with a pinch of salt.

 We have also developed, in Sec.~\ref{sec:full-fpe}, a practical approach for numerically integrating the full FPE with general eccentricity $e\in(0,1)$ on observational timescales, taking advantage of the fact that these are typically much shorter than the diffusion timescale.
 The resulting set of equations~\eqref{eq:slow-diffusion-evolution-equations} are illustrated in Figs.~\ref{fig:HT_cov_t} and~\ref{fig:HT_corner}, using the binary pulsar B1913+16 as an example.
 Combined with the statistical tools developed in Sec.~\ref{sec:observations}, this allows us to calculate SGWB sensitivity curves for probes of binary dynamics such as pulsar timing and Lunar/satellite laser ranging, which we present in a companion paper~\cite{Blas:2021mqw}, showing that these can improve upon existing bounds in the $\upmu$Hz frequency band by several orders of magnitude.